What Is Orange Oil?

 However, it must be noted that extracting oils through distillation is different from the cold pressing method.
 Though distillation is a common method of obtaining oils, it has a negative effect on citrus oils.
 The heat from the steam reduces the citral content of the fresh oil, causing the essential oil to lose its therapeutic quality.12

-If you’re not familiar with the cold compress method, there is a homemade technique to extract the essential oil from orange:13
+If you're not familiar with the cold compress method, there is a homemade technique to extract the essential oil from orange and allow you to create an orange oil infusion:13

 What You'll Need